 Could you both tell us a little about your work?

 Laura: I use the human form to understand how we, as consumers, see the human form as an actual concept within the painting itself.
 So, I want the viewer to concentrate on the medium itself, in this case painting – acrylic, oil, pigments and the layers itself, I want that to be what catches the attention within the shape of the body.

 Rathamanoon: For my work I looked at the human connection to the world, anthropocene.
 I have played around with materials and tried to create an intervention between our relationship between the planet and the environment.
 So, what I have done with my work is created these tiles and people are able to walk on top of them to destroy them, and that activates the work.
 This then makes the audience a participant to the anthropocene.

 How have you found your time at AUB and on the course?

-Laura: Is a very self led course, you have to be very self motivated.
+Laura: It's a very self-led course, so you have to be very self-motivated.
 With the help of tutors and the workshops available I think you can extend and develop your concepts further.